How type 1 diabetes starts: signs and forms

 In people who already have pancreatic autoantibodies and a partial loss of β-cell function, certain factors can accelerate the transition to clinically manifest disease.
 The best-known triggering factors are viral infections, such as enterovirus infections (especially Coxsackie B) and SARS-CoV-2 infection.
 Intense physical stress, major trauma, surgical interventions and puberty can also hasten onset [11].

-Certain medications, such as corticosteroids, can precipitate ketoacidosis in vulnerable people, already on their way toward T1D onset.
+Certain medications, such as corticosteroids, can precipitate ketoacidosis in vulnerable people who are already on their way towards type 1 diabetes onset.
 Intense psychological stress is also considered a possible aggravating factor.
-It is important to understand that these factors are not the cause of type 1 diabetes, but only accelerate the clinical manifestation of an autoimmune disease already present, which had been silently evolving for months or even years and was going to become clinically manifest anyway, just later [11].
+It is important to understand that these factors are not the cause of type 1 diabetes; they only accelerate the clinical manifestation of an autoimmune disease that is already present, which had been silently evolving for months or even years and was going to become clinically manifest anyway, just later [11].

-In the presence of vomiting, hospitalization is necessary at the onset of T1D, especially in children and adolescents.
-Hospitalization allows metabolic stabilization, correction of dehydration and electrolyte imbalances, safe initiation of insulin therapy and therapeutic education for you and your family.
-In patients who present with ketoacidosis, hospitalization, sometimes even in the intensive care unit, is mandatory [12].
+When vomiting is present, hospitalisation is necessary at the onset of type 1 diabetes, especially in children and adolescents.
+Hospitalisation allows metabolic stabilisation, correction of dehydration and electrolyte imbalances, the safe initiation of insulin therapy and therapeutic education for you and your family.
+In patients who present with ketoacidosis, hospitalisation, sometimes even in the intensive care unit, is mandatory [12].

-If you only have hyperglycemia, especially in some adults with slow onset, without ketoacidosis, without severe dehydration and with moderate symptoms, treatment can be initiated on an outpatient basis, if there is close supervision and rapid access to specialists.
-Regardless of where treatment begins, the initial period includes learning insulin administration, recognizing hypoglycemia, blood glucose monitoring and the basic principles of nutrition for T1D.
+If you only have hyperglycaemia, especially in some adults with slow onset, without ketoacidosis, without severe dehydration and with moderate symptoms, treatment can be started on an outpatient basis, provided there is close supervision and rapid access to specialists.
+Wherever treatment begins, the initial period includes learning how to administer insulin, recognising hypoglycaemia, monitoring blood glucose and the basic principles of nutrition for type 1 diabetes.
 This initial education is the foundation for good long-term control [12].

-💉 How quickly should insulin therapy be initiated after diagnosis?
+How quickly should insulin therapy be started after diagnosis?

-Insulin therapy should be initiated as quickly as possible after diagnosis, ideally on the same day type 1 diabetes is confirmed.
-In patients who present with ketoacidosis, insulin is administered intravenously, together with the measures for correction of dehydration and electrolyte imbalances, according to standard protocols.
-In patients without ketoacidosis, insulin is initiated directly subcutaneously, in doses adjusted to weight and to the value of blood glucose [13].
+Insulin therapy should be started as quickly as possible after diagnosis, ideally on the same day type 1 diabetes is confirmed.
+In patients who present with ketoacidosis, insulin is given intravenously, together with the measures for correcting dehydration and electrolyte imbalances, according to standard protocols.
+In patients without ketoacidosis, insulin is started directly subcutaneously, in doses adjusted to weight and to the blood glucose value [13].

-Early initiation of insulin rapidly removes the acute symptoms, prevents progression to ketoacidosis and helps preserve the function of residual beta cells, which is associated with better long-term glycemic control.
-In adults with slow onset, delaying the introduction of insulin in the treatment scheme and prolonged use of only oral medications can lead to long-term metabolic deterioration, which is why early identification of T1D in adults is essential for a good prognosis [13].
+Early initiation of insulin rapidly removes the acute symptoms, prevents progression to ketoacidosis and helps preserve the function of residual beta cells, which is associated with better long-term glycaemic control.
+In adults with slow onset, delaying the introduction of insulin into the treatment plan and relying for too long on oral medications alone can lead to long-term metabolic deterioration, which is why early identification of type 1 diabetes in adults is essential for a good prognosis [13].

 • Type 1 diabetes has four main forms of onset: classic, with ketoacidosis, silent and slow [1].

-• Approximately half of children are diagnosed on the occasion of a diabetic ketoacidosis, defined by blood glucose ≥200 mg/dl, β-hydroxybutyrate ≥3.0 mmol/L and pH<7.3 [2] [3].
+• Approximately half of children are diagnosed during an episode of diabetic ketoacidosis, defined by blood glucose ≥200 mg/dl, β-hydroxybutyrate ≥3.0 mmol/L and pH<7.3 [2] [3].

-• Incidence peaks in children are at 4-6 years and 10-14 years, but the majority of cases are diagnosed in adulthood [8] [9].
+• The incidence peaks in children are at 4-6 years and 10-14 years, but most cases are diagnosed in adulthood [8] [9].

-• Insulin therapy must be initiated as quickly as possible, ideally on the day of diagnosis, to prevent ketoacidosis and preserve beta cell function [13].
+• Insulin therapy should be started as quickly as possible, ideally on the day of diagnosis, to prevent ketoacidosis and preserve pancreatic beta cell function[13].

 You might also be interested in:

-Other pages available in the type 1 diabetes diagnosis and staging domain
+Other pages available in the domain of type 1 diabetes diagnosis and staging

 1. Aamodt KI, Powers AC.
 The pathophysiology, presentation and classification of Type 1 diabetes.
 Diabetes Obes Metab.
 2025;27(Suppl 6):15-27.
 PubMed